-(b) Criminal background checks will be done by the HR Director or designee, through a firm specializing in background investigation and pre-employment screening services, by the Bureau of Criminal Apprehension, and/or by the Aitkin County Sheriff's Department on the candidate conditionally offered employment with Aitkin County and in accordance with the law.
+- (a) Employment references will be checked on all candidates conditionally offered employment with Aitkin County. - (b) Criminal background checks will be done by the HR Director or designee, through a firm specializing in background investigation and pre-employment screening services, by the Bureau of Criminal Apprehension, and/or by the Aitkin County Sheriff's Office on the candidate conditionally offered employment with Aitkin County and in accordance with the law.